awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-auto-mv.md

 # Automated materialized views<a name="materialized-view-auto-mv"></a>

 Materialized views are a powerful tool for improving query performance in Amazon Redshift\.
 They do this by storing a precomputed result set\.
-Similar queries don't have to re\-run the same logic each time, because they can pull records from the existing result set\.
+Similar queries don't have to re\-run the same logic each time, because they can retrieve records from the existing result set\.
 Developers and analysts create materialized views after analyzing their workloads to determine which queries would benefit, and whether the maintenance cost of each materialized view is worthwhile\.
 As workloads grow or change, these materialized views must be reviewed to ensure they continue to provide tangible performance benefits\.

 The Automated Materialized Views \(AutoMV\) feature in Redshift provides the same performance benefits of user\-created materialized views\.
-Amazon Redshift continually monitors the workload using machine learning and then creates new materialized views when they are beneficial\.
+Amazon Redshift continually monitors the workload using machine learning and creates new materialized views when they are beneficial\.
 AutoMV balances the costs of creating and keeping materialized views up to date against expected benefits to query latency\.
 The system also monitors previously created AutoMVs and drops them when they are no longer beneficial\.

 AutoMV behavior and capabilities are the same as user\-created materialized views\.
 They are refreshed automatically and incrementally, using the same criteria and restrictions\.
-Just like materialized views created by users, [Automatic query rewriting to use materialized views](materialized-view-auto-rewrite.md) identifies queries that can benefit from the system\-created AutoMVs\.
+Just like materialized views created by users, [Automatic query rewriting to use materialized views](materialized-view-auto-rewrite.md) identifies queries that can benefit from system\-created AutoMVs\.
 It automatically rewrites those queries to use the AutoMVs, improving query performance\.
-Developers don't need to change queries to take advantage of AutoMV\.
+Developers don't need to revise queries to take advantage of AutoMV\.